Who we are

 • Binge Eating Disorder

-We are registered with the QNCC-ED (Quality Network for Community Eating Disorder Services for Children and Young People).
+We are accredited with QNCC-ED (Quality Network for Community Eating Disorder Services for Children and Young People).

 We are a multi-disciplinary team providing assessments and community treatment programmes with evidenced-based treatments, and we have excellent links with the adult eating disorder service and inpatient services.